pgr-me/markdown-cv/index.md

 <!-- @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@ -->
 ### Accenture Federal
 `Jan 2019 - Present` __Data Scientist__ Washington, DC

-<div style="text-align: justify"><p> your-text-here Designed and developed software that recommends - using a bipartite matching algorithm - optimal set of intra-company role swaps that minimize commute times.
-Organized data processing into discrete tasks using a Python-based workflow automation tool: acquisition, cleaning, routing, post-routing processing, recommendation, and reporting</p></div>

-<div style="text-align: left"><p> your-text-here Designed and developed software that recommends - using a bipartite matching algorithm - optimal set of intra-company role swaps that minimize commute times.
-Organized data processing into discrete tasks using a Python-based workflow automation tool: acquisition, cleaning, routing, post-routing processing, recommendation, and reporting</p></div>

 *Commute Optimization Project.* Designed and developed software that recommends - using a bipartite matching algorithm - optimal set of intra-company role swaps that minimize commute times.
 Organized data processing into discrete tasks using a Python-based workflow automation tool: acquisition, cleaning, routing, post-routing processing, recommendation, and reporting.